Viola lutea

-Viola lutea, the mountain pansy, is a species of violet that grows in Europe, from the British Isles to the Balkans.
+Viola lutea, the mountain pansy, is a species of flowering plant in the Viola genus of the viola family, Violaceae.
+This evergreen perennial grows in Europe, from the British Isles to the Balkans.

 Description

-Viola lutea grows to a height of around 20 cm.
-Its flowers are 20–35 mm in diameter, and are typically yellow, although some individuals may have blue, purple or blotched flowers instead.
+Viola lutea is a compact plant with bright oval green leaves, growing to a height of around 20 cm.
+Its flowers are 20–35 mm in diameter, and are typically golden yellow, although some individuals may have blue, purple or blotched flowers instead.

 Taxonomy

 Viola lutea was first described by William Hudson in his 1762 Flora Anglica.

+The Latin specific epithet lutea means “yellow”.

+Infraspecifics

 V. lutea subsp. lutea is native to central and north-western Europe, from the British Isles to Austria; another subspecies occurs further east, from Hungary to the Balkans.